Reasons Same-Sex Couples Can Benefit From Estate Planning

 Consideration #3: Ensure Custody Protection

 At times, the custody of minor children may be challenged.
-A will should be established to protect against this.
+You should establish a Will to protect against this.
 But as added protection, non-biological parents should file for legal adoption.
-This not only provides a level of custody protection but also makes the process of receiving an inheritance easier if the non-biological parent were to pass.4
+Legal adoption not only provides a level of custody protection but also makes the process of receiving an inheritance easier if the non-biological parent were to pass.4

 Consideration #4: End-of-Life Care